Five steps to align your workforce and deliver success in times of change

 Step 4.
 Build in and align action plans

-By now you know where you are, you’ve got a great story to tell and engaging ways to tell it.
+By now you know where you are currently, and where you are heading, you’ve got a great story to tell and engaging ways to tell it.
 But, that doesn’t add up to much if no one does anything differently as a consequence.
 Your people need to work through what it means for them and their ways of working, and that means functional, team and individual action planning.
 And those actions must be reflected in your goal setting and performance review processes, otherwise well-intentioned plans may never become concrete reality.